gustavo-nt/gustavo-nt/readme.md

 My name is Gustavo Teixeira and i'm a Frontend Júnior developer.

-- ✅ HTML / CSS / Sass / Bootstrap / C++
+- ✅ HTML / CSS / JavaScript / Bootstrap / C
-- 📕 Learning , JavaScript, Node.js, MySQL and Java
+- 📕 Learning , React, Node.js, MySQL and Java
-- 📖 I have interest in React, React Native and Angular
+- 📖 I have interest in Vue, React Native and Angular

 I also work as a developer frontend in [Allinsys](http://allinsys.com.br)